 - Data is everywhere, increasingly voluminous, and has become a key driver for company growth strategies.
 This summons the question: How can organizations leverage the power of data to drive better insights and make faster decisions?

+Which types of financial companies benefit from Anaplan the most and why?Anaplan’s Connected Planning platform brings value to companies of all sizes.
+In large enterprises, organizatons have historically grown their technology architectures in silos and have experienced significant time inefficiencies from collecting data across the different parts of the business for management-level decision making.
+These enterprises will highly benefit from the functionalities of a Connected Planning platform.
 Companies on a hypergrowth path, such as fintech or insurtech companies, need to constantly adapt their business models to their increasing size, will find in Anaplan a very scalable and agile platform to support their development.
 All companies that work across a broader ecosystem will find value in a platform that provides a single source of truth.

-Anaplan’s platform helps financial institutions solve planning, forecasting, and reporting challenges in many different areas of the business—whether it’s related to finance, risk, actuary, operations, HR, distribution, or marketing.
+Which processes within the financial industry can be reshaped the most by Anaplan?Anaplan’s platform helps financial institutions solve planning, forecasting, and reporting challenges in many different areas of the business—whether it’s related to finance, risk, actuary, operations, HR, distribution, or marketing.
 More than just the redesign of a particular process, the most significant benefits provided by the platform reside in the business synergies achieved by connecting the models across lines of business to improve (actionable) business insights and make faster decisions.

-The data in a model on the Anaplan platform is owned by the customer, and this facilitates efficient changes to the models when changes need to be made, such as regulatory changes.
+How do compliance and regulatory developments in general affect the way Anaplan’s products and services work?The data in a model on the Anaplan platform is owned by the customer, and this facilitates efficient changes to the models when changes need to be made, such as regulatory changes.
 The forward-looking capabilities of the platform even allow financial institutions to run scenarios that anticipate the introduction of a new regulation or the change of an existing one.